Teesside International Airport: Bus

-Arriva North East operates a bus service (No.12) that runs from Hurworth and Darlington to the airport six times per day.
-The extension of the service to the urban centre of Teesside east of the airport however, has been withdrawn as a result of cancellation of Stockton Council financial support.
+Stagecoach North East operates a bus service (No.6/6A) that runs from Stockton-on-Tees and Darlington to the airport hourly.

 Car

 The airport is situated off the A67 and is near the A1(M), A19 and A66 corridors.
 A significant upgrade to complete a fast link direct to the airport from the A66 was completed in 2008.

 Rail

-Currently, Dinsdale railway station, about 2 miles (3.2 km) away in the nearby village of Middleton St George, is the closest station with regular passenger services, as well as a direct bus link with the terminal.
+Currently, Dinsdale railway station, about 2 miles (3.2km) away in the nearby village of Middleton St George, is the closest station with regular passenger services, as well as a direct bus link with the terminal.

-As of April 2022, Teesside Airport railway station is temporarily closed.
+As of April 2022, Teesside Airport railway station is closed.
 The station has always been sparsely served, receiving two trains per week until December 2017 when the service was reduced to just one train every Sunday.
-The airport is exploring the possibility of using more shuttle buses and "horizontal escalators" to boost patronage at the station in the future.
+The airport is exploring the possibility of using more shuttle buses and "horizontal escalators" to boost patronage at a new station in the future.